chauhanac/ML-model/README.md

 Calculating the accuracy of predicted profits of start-ups with "50_startups.csv" file using Multiple Linear Regression.

-Simple Linear Regression with "SabSal.csv" file.
+Predicting the salary given their experience (in years) with "SabSal.csv" file using Simple Linear Regression and plotting the fit of the model.

 K- Nearest Neighbor with "BalanceScale.csv" file.